chooper/charleshooper.net/source/_posts/2011-06-07-common-single-point-of-failure-people.md

 A customer-facing database server stops responding.
 You’re not really familiar with what database(s) it serves but customers are complaining that it’s down or very slow.
 There’s another guy that normally handles this system but he’s out of town and completely unreachable.
 You want to diagnose but you don’t even know how to access the system.
 Do you blindly reboot (risking data loss and corruption)?
 Sit and wait it out?
 Learn how to summon your co-worker’s spirit?

 One very real situation occurred when I worked at a small Internet Service Provider.
 A very big client of ours called and said that a very large portion of their network was down (we managed it, too).
 Did I have the credentials to the router in question?
 No. Did the client?
 No. Who did? *That guy *did, the one who is usually too busy running around to return calls (incidentally, the owner).
-He did finally return our cries for help… 3 hours later.
+He did finally return our cries for help...
+3 hours later.
 Was the problem difficult to solve?
 No. In fact, it was fixed within minutes of receiving the proper credentials.
 (Funny story, one of their on-staff techs plugged a network camera into the network and accidentally assigned their router’s address as the camera’s IP :)) Sure, this mistake was dumb, but did this client need to suffer degraded availability for these 3 hours?
 Absolutely not.

 ## Solution